 Global Water Network

-In March 2009, EDN launched a water-focused web portal that brings professionals, activists, and the public together to a single site focused entirely on the global fresh water crises.
+In March 2009, EARTHDAY.ORG launched a water-focused web portal that brings professionals, activists, and the public together to a single site focused entirely on the global fresh water crises.

 Pope Francis Addresses Congress

-In September 2015, Pope Francis addressed the U.S. Congress while EDN hosted a rally on the National Mall to watch the broadcast speech, which included a call for action on climate.
-Less than a month later, EDN was invited to the Vatican to take part in the March for the Earth from the Coliseum to St Peter’s Square.
+In September 2015, Pope Francis addressed the U.S. Congress while EARTHDAY.ORG hosted a rally on the National Mall to watch the broadcast speech, which included a call for action on climate.
+Less than a month later, EARTHDAY.ORG was invited to the Vatican to take part in the March for the Earth from the Coliseum to St Peter’s Square.

-EDN organized a record 1,100 Earth Day campus events in April 2009, including over 230 youth voter registration projects on college campuses.
-EDN’s “Call for Climate” motivated over a million people to ask Congress for immediate and comprehensive action on climate change.
+EARTHDAY.ORG organized a record 1,100 Earth Day campus events in April 2009, including over 230 youth voter registration projects on college campuses.
+EARTHDAY.ORG’s “Call for Climate” motivated over a million people to ask Congress for immediate and comprehensive action on climate change.